Arun Aikido History

 In 2002 the Arun Aikido Club closed their Junior Club after 9 years and left the Nakmas Organisation.
 This was due partly to insufficient student numbers.
 They joined the Bushinkan Martial Arts Association.

 Unfortunately the Arun Aikido Club, based in West Sussex UK temporarily closed its doors to students in 2007 mainly due to insufficient numbers.

 From 2007-2010 Tony focused on his own personal training and

 study of Aikido.
 He also took part in an intensive instructor training

 course in self defence and pressure point fighting under Master Russell

 In July of 2010 Tony re-joined the Nakmas NGB and opened the Arun Aikido Club to juniors and adults offering an exciting NEW format.
 This included traditional aikido classes, private lessons, self defence seminars, aiki principles.
 Arun Aikido history...

 In 2013, after 13 years as a 4th Dan, Tony was promoted to 5th Dan by the Nakmas executive committee.
 He continues to promote the art of aikido to the world community via his Aikido Health Centre website.

-Sensei Robin Wilden 3rd Dan runs the adult classes.
-Robin has been training since 1990.
-Sensei Natasha Hadwick 2nd Dan runs the junior classes.
-Natasha has also been training since 1990.
+Sensei Robin Wilden 3rd Dan runs adult classes.
+Sensei Natasha Hadwick 2nd Dan runs junior classes.
+They have both been training since 1990.